 How much will you be paid?

 Marketing placement students can expect a salary between £15,000-£20,000.
 Interns are paid similarly but on a pro-rata basis because the scheme is significantly shorter.
-Insight students are unlikely to be paid due to the brevity of the scheme, but travel expenses and lunch costs are usually covered.

 Placement students and interns in London are usually paid more than their counterparts around the UK because the costs of travel and living are higher.